 Customize the HTTPS redirect target URL

-By default, the redirect target URL is the same as the FQDN of your monolithic master, or in a split install, your console host.
-You can customize this redirect URL.
+By default, the redirect target URL is the same as the FQDN of your master, but you can customize this redirect URL.

 Disable the HTTPS redirect